Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

 ### A. Components Generally

-1. A **component** is a type of directive, along with attribute directives and structural directives.
+1. A **component** is a special type of directive (along with attribute directives and structural directives).
+A component is a directive thqt is associated with a view.
 They are the **key feature** of Angular, as all of the app is built out of components.

 #### Creating a Component

 1. The following is a basic Ng4 component:
     ```javascript
 	import { Component } from '@anglar/core';